Jeremy Clarkson ‘cuts ties’ with Richard Hammond and James May

-It’s the end of an ear for the ‘Top Gear’ and ‘Grand Tour’ stars
+It’s the end of an era for the ‘Top Gear’ and ‘Grand Tour’ stars

 Support truly